-Plans should be developed to maximise the opportunities presented by emerging tourism themes such as Wellbeing Tourism which is already being identified as a lucrative market by accommodation providers such as Lanelay Hall and potential businesses such as Bryn Gobaith Farm.
+Plans should be developed to maximise the opportunities presented by emerging tourism themes such as Wellbeing Tourism which is already being identified as a lucrative market by accommodation providers such as Lanelay Hall.
 The potential of genealogy and packages which promote the Welsh Language and local culture should also be investigated.

 There are clear opportunities to build on the strong programme of events in RCT and work with Visit Wales and Welsh Government's Major Events Unit to bring specialist and major events to RCT which in turn will introduce an increased number of visitors to the area.